 Matthew Boaz, Wright State University’s director of equity and inclusion, has been named to the new position of chief diversity officer…..
 Boaz is a nationally recognized leader in diversity, inclusion, equity and access.
 He has extensive experience in helping underrepresented students, strengthening recruiting efforts and coordinating Title IX policies.
 As chief diversity officer, Boaz will provide leadership in promoting a campus culture that supports diversity and inclusion, forging strong partnerships with students, faculty and staff.
 “One of my goals as chief diversity officer is to create and maintain an environment in which every member of the Wright State community will feel valued because of their unique identity and authentic self so they are proud of their experience with the university,”….. http://webapp2.wright.edu/web1/newsroom/2017/02/21/matthew-boaz-named-chief-diversity-officer-at-wright-state/

 To begin: “Boaz is a nationally recognized leader in diversity, inclusion, equity and access.”
+“Nationally recognized leader”?
+Beyond a hundred mile radius from Dayton, Ohio no one could be found who ever heard of this guy.
 This lead-off talking point is a throw-away line, sufficiently vague and ill-defined as to be meaningless.
 One might ponder the dubious premise behind this fake encomium and speculate that anyone with a ‘diversity’ title can rise to this stature since there are no recognized standards or measurement of achievement that could be offered in support.

 To continue: “He has extensive experience in helping underrepresented students….”
 Who were these students?
 Where were they?
 What did he do to help them?
 What did he help them do?
 Why did they need help?
 No clue (wink-wink, it is obvious, isn’t it?).
 All we are supposed to know is that he is a guy who helps people, well, the right sort of people.
 What else does one need to be to be a diversity VP?
 Just string together a few more of those vague generalities and bolster the fiction that there is a large contingent of needy people who will flounder without him.